Xtraball/SiberianCMS-Doc/docs/module.md

 is_null|Boolean|
 is_unique|Boolean|

-### db/data
+### resources/db/data

 This folder is used to insert default values when installing, or updating a Module.

-The default file is `db/data/install.php` which get called only when installing the module, other files are named with the version
+The default file is `resources/db/data/install.php` which get called only when installing the module, other files are named with the version
-`db/data/4.1.0.php`, `db/data/4.1.0.1.php`, `db/data/4.1.0.2.php`, `db/data/4.2.0.php`, etc ...
+`resources/db/data/4.1.0.php`, `resources/db/data/4.1.0.1.php`, `resources/db/data/4.1.0.2.php`, `resources/db/data/4.2.0.php`, etc ...

 ## Translations

-First create a new file named `default.csv` then place this file in the `translations` folder
+First create a new file named `mymodule.csv` then place this file in the `translations/default` folder

+If you want to ship your module with translations, place files in directories named with the locale code, example: english will be in `translations/en/mymodule.csv`

 Below as an example the `contact.csv` file.